CatalaLang/catala/README.md

 The `pigmentize` executable, used for instance by the `minted` LaTeX package, will now point to the Catala-enabled version inside the virtual environment.
+This `source` setup is not necessary if you use the rules in the `Makefile`.

 ## Contributing